adrianRfeeger/ezShareCPAP/README.md

 1. **Download the Release Version:**

-   - Download the latest release compiled with PyInstaller from the https://github.com/adrianRfeeger/ezShareCPAP---tkinter-version/releases.
+   - Download the latest release compiled with PyInstaller from the [Releases Page](https://github.com/adrianRfeeger/ezShareCPAP---tkinter-version/releases).
 2. **Extract the ZIP File:**

    - Unzip the downloaded file.